Thank You for Funding Our Anthology!

 However one time, the circus came to town.

 I had the best teachers in the world and though I don’t recall their names, I’ll tell you about them: That’s right, there were two.
-Not one teacher and one assistant: two teachers.
 They were husband and wife and they held equal power.
 When they weren’t teaching they were archeologists.
 I suddenly wanted to be an archeologist too.

 I didn’t even care that they usually had me on “orange” status (i.e. yellow=good, orange=almost pink, pink=bad).
 That was the coding we had on a big board in the back of the classroom—it’s how they kept track of us kids.
 Three pink slips meant a trip to the principal’s office.
-I didn’t have a chance to make it that far, I moved back to Rock Creek after the insides of my ears healed but that’s another story.
+I didn’t have a chance to make it that far, I moved back to Rock Creek after the insides of my ears healed but that’s a story for another time.

-My two teachers taught us kids about dinosaurs and whales and they fed us mussel’s they’d collected themselves at the nearby shore.
-They taught us paper mache, let us paint using real paint brushes (not just the foam on stick bullshit) and always informed us of local current events.
+My two teachers taught us kids about dinosaurs and whales and they fed us mussels they’d collected themselves at the nearby shore.
+They taught us paper mache, let us paint using real paint brushes (not just the foam on stick bullshit) and always informed us of local current events, like the circus.
+We were sitting in class when the wife-teacher showed us a big colorful flyer for the circus, they said it was happening on Saturday at our school, of all places.

 To my surprise, a brown-haired boy who sat behind me nudged me and handed me a small square of notebook paper.
 I took it in my hand and looked at him but he nodded toward a bright blond boy who sat behind him.
 The blond boy shyly waved at me.
-I turned bright red, shoved the note in my coat pocket and turned my attention back to the wife-teacher because I was already on orange slip for the day and I didn’t want to get a pink slip (story of my life).
+I turned bright red, shoved the note in my coat pocket and turned my attention back to the wife-teacher because I was already on orange slip for the day and I didn’t want to get a pink slip.

 Hi,